California crews battle Big Sur blaze for 11th day

 Flames have already destroyed 57 homes and 11 outbuildings, with at least five other structures damaged, according to the latest tally.
 Another 2,000 structures were threatened, with an estimated 350 residents displaced by evacuations.

-Officials on Sunday ordered evacuations for the Tassajara Zen Mountain Center in Pfeiffer Big Sur.
+Officials on Sunday ordered evacuations for the famous Tassajara Zen Mountain Center in Pfeiffer Big Sur.